 Closed on holidays.

-Every Thursday, admission to all locations of the Maritime and History Museum of the Croatian Littoral Rijeka is free of charge.
+organizers: Archaeological Museum in Zagreb and Maritime and History Museum of the Croatian Littoral Rijeka

-the exhibition will remain open until 20 July 2023
+exhibition will remain open until 19 January 2024

 The workshops for young creators are held in the Miracle Room at the Maritime and History Museum of the Croatian Littoral Rijeka and in the Museum’s garden.
 Educational programmes are also being held at the remote collections.